awt/turqlom-index-blog/about.md

     BM-2cV4DdpE1xfXHDXzJ3JKCpsKZnnh6gi5EJ

-    The subject of the message will appear as the title of the post.
+    with the subject of the message as the title.
 Your post will appear at:

     http://\<your bit message address\>.turqlom.com.s3-website-us-east-1.amazonaws.com